About the shop

 - Herbs and spices

-- Coffee beans and loose teas
+- Coffee beans (grind it in store) and loose leaf teas

 - Pantry items